JacquesCarette/Drasil/code/SRS/mdBook/src/SecReaderChars.md

 # Characteristics of Intended Reader {#Sec:ReaderChars}

-Reviewers of this documentation should have an understanding of rigid body dynamics and high school calculus.
-The users of GamePhysics can have a lower level of expertise, as explained in [Sec:User Characteristics](./SecUserChars.md#Sec:UserChars).
+Reviewers of this documentation should have an understanding of undergraduate level 2 physics, undergraduate level 1 calculus, and ordinary differential equations.
+The users of DblPend can have a lower level of expertise, as explained in [Sec:User Characteristics](./SecUserChars.md#Sec:UserChars).